What qualifications does a CFO need, when does your company need a full-time CFO, and where can you find one?

 - LinkedIn: CFOs that are exploring new opportunities are usually very active on LinkedIn, and they are regularly scanning for roles of interest and are open to networking.

-- Other Job Boards: Job boards like Indeed and ZipRecruiter typically concentrate on lower level roles and are not normally frequented by C-level executives.
+- Other Job Boards: Job boards like Indeed and ZipRecruiter typically concentrate on lower-level roles and are not normally frequented by C-level executives.
 You may want to avoid these platforms until all other avenues have been explored.

-Need help finding a new CFO?
+Need help to find a new CFO?

 At New Life CFO, we provide fractional CFO services for businesses of all shapes and sizes, and we’d love to help you, too.
 If you’d like to learn more about how to get started with fractional CFO services, give us a call, reach out to us online for a free consultation, or check out our additional CFO resources.